valory-xyz/open-autonomy/docs/guides/managing_packages.md

 <figcaption>Overview of the package managing flows with the Open Autonomy framework</figcaption>
 </figure>

-Packages should be developed independently from any agent, inside the local registry (packages folder) and later on they can be added to an agent. **This is the recommended method as it improves separation of concerns and offers the cleanest developer experience.**
+Packages should be developed independently from any agent, inside the local registry (packages folder) and later on they can be added to an agent for running them. **This is the recommended method as it improves separation of concerns and offers the cleanest developer experience.**

 ## Creating your agents and services

 The first thing a developer needs to do before they start writing code is setting up the project.
-Instead of starting from scratch, we recommend to use our [developer template](https://github.com/valory-xyz/dev-template).
+Instead of starting from scratch, we recommend to clone our [developer template](https://github.com/valory-xyz/dev-template).
 Once setup, it will generate a virtual environment with {{open_autonomy}} installed, an empty local registry, some useful tools for checking packages and dummy tests.
 After this, in the same fashion git asks to initialize its configuration using `git config`, {{open_autonomy}} asks the user to set the user name, whether we are using a local or remote registry as well as the type of registry (IPFS by default).
 For example, initialize your registry running the following command:

 ```bash
 autonomy init --reset --author john_doe --remote --ipfs --ipfs-node "/dns/registry.autonolas.tech/tcp/443/https"